python-students-summer2024/input-output-exercise-yongqingshannnn/README.md

 Included in the given code are some tests, using the **pytest** testing framework.
 These tests should all pass if the code in each function is done correctly.

 If the tests do not appear, or seem to never stop loading, open up a Terminal window and run the command, `pytest --collect-only`, to see whether there are any errors in the code that prevent the tests from being discovered.
+If there are no errors reported from that command, try running the tests directly from the Terminal with the command, `pytest`.